-So yay, I'm glad you are "with it", philosophically and you may even see how Voluntaryism can work, practically (https://ClearSay.net/law-without-gov.asp).
+So yay, I'm glad you are "with it", philosophically and you may even see how Voluntaryism can work, practically (https://clearsay.net/law-without-government.asp).
 So, it is reasonable for you to ask, "How can we get there from here?" and/or "What can I do to help?"

 So how can we "get there" peacefully?